Undergraduate Catalog

 Laura Tucker.
 Catalog librarian.
 MLS 1996 University of North Texas.
 BA 1993 Brigham Young University.

 Jim Tursi.
-Instructor in physical education and athletics, head men's and women's soccer coach.
+Instructor in physical education and athletics, head women's soccer coach.
 BA 1981 University of Portland.

 Carolyn Zook.
 Associate Director for the Center for Community and Global Health.
 PhD University of Pittsburgh.
 MS Portland State University.
 BA Lake Forest College.